loopwerk/loopwerk.io/content/articles/2025-01-18-svelte-5-stores.md

 This results in the Svelte error `rune_outside_svelte`: “The `$state` rune is only available inside `.svelte` and `.svelte.js/ts` files”.
 I also can’t rename `+layout.ts` to `+layout.svelte.ts`, because then I get the error message “Files prefixed with + are reserved”.
 Bummer.

-One thing we try to do is store the state in an external file:
+One thing we can try is to store the state in an external file:

 #### <i class="fa-regular fa-file-code"></i> /lib/state.svelte.ts
 ```typescript